Looijenga's Conjecture via Integral-affine Geometry: Integral-Affine Surfaces and Type III Anticanonical Pairs

+\begin{proof} By working within an integral-affine chart, the formula reduces to the following equivalence: \end{proof}

+We now show that the negative self-intersections of the edges uniquely determine the integral-affine structure on $S$:

+\begin{proposition} A triangulated integral-affine surface $S$ is uniquely determined by the data of a collection of negative self-intersections $d_{ik}$ for each directed interior edge $e_{ik}$ such that $d_{ik}+d_{ki}=2$. \end{proposition}

+\begin{proof} We construct a unique integral-affine surface $S$ from the collection of integers $d_{ik}$.
+We must declare each triangle $f_{ijk}$ of $S$ to be integral-affine equivalent to a basis triangle.
+We now show that the integral-affine structure extends to the interior of an edge in a unique manner such that the negative self-intersection of $e_{ik}$ is $d_{ik}$.
+Given a chart for $f_{ijk}$ there is a unique way to glue to it a basis triangle $f_{ik\ell}$ sharing the edge $e_{ik}$ which satisfies $d_{ik}e_{ik}=e_{ij}+e_{i\ell}$---this equation specifies $e_{i\ell}=d_{ik}e_{ik}-e_{ij}$.
+See Figure \ref{fig1}, for example.
+Note that $e_{ik}$ and $e_{i\ell}$ form an oriented lattice basis, so the triangle $f_{ik\ell}$ formed by these vectors is a basis triangle.
+By Proposition \ref{tpf}, gluing the triangles $f_{k\ell i}$ and $f_{kij}$ along the directed edge $e_{ki}$ using the integer $d_{ki}$ results in the same integral-affine structure on the quadrilateral $f_{ijk}\cup f_{ik\ell}$.
+Thus, we have defined an integral-affine structure on $S-\{v_i\}$. \end{proof}

+We now determine when the non-singular integral-affine structure on $S-\{v_i\}$ extends to an interior vertex $v_i$.
+But first, we require the following definition:

-\begin{definition} Let $(V,D)$ be a pair with cycle components $D=D_1+\dots+D_n.$ The {\it pseudo-fan} of $(V,D)$ is a triangulated integral-affine surface PL-equivalent to the cone over the dual complex of $D$.
-For each intersection point $D_i\cap D_{i+1}$ there is an associated triangle $t_{i,i+1}$ of this cone, which we declare to be integral-affine equivalent to a basis triangle.
-The directed edges $e_i$ that originate at the cone point correspond to some component $D_i$.
-We glue $t_{i-1,i}$ and $t_{i,i+1}$ together in the unique manner such that where $d_i$ is the negative self-intersection of $e_i$ in the sense of Definition \ref{si}.
-We orient the pseudo-fan is such that $e_{i+1}$ is counterclockwise to $e_i$.
-The imposed integral-affine structure has at most one singularity, at the cone point.
-By the argument of Proposition \ref{ext}, the pseudo-fan of $(V,D)$ is non-singular if and only if $(V,D)$ is toric.
-Compare to Section 0.3.1 and Lemma 1.3 of \cite{ghk}. \end{definition}
+\begin{definition} Let $(V,D)$ be an anticanonical pair with cycle components $D=D_1+\dots+D_n.$ The {\it pseudo-fan} of $(V,D)$ is a triangulated integral-affine surface whose underlying triangulated surface is the cone over the dual complex of $D$.
+By Proposition \ref{wd}, it suffices to declare that the negative-self intersection of the directed edge $e_i$ pointing from the cone point to the vertex corresponding to a component $D_i$ is The imposed integral-affine structure has at most one singularity, at the cone point.
+Compare to Section 0.3.1 and Lemma 1.3 of \cite{GHK11}. \end{definition}

-Note that the definition of a pseudo-fan also applies for the Hirzebruch-Inoue pair $(V_0,D')$.
-The pseudo-fan of a toric surface $(V,D)$ is simply a lattice polygon whose vertices are the endpoints of the primitive integral vectors that span the one-dimensional facets of the fan of $(V,D)$.
-In any Type III anticanonical pair, the integral-affine surface formed from the union of the triangles containing $v_i\in\Gamma(\mathcal{X}_0)^{[0]}$ is isomorphic to the pseudo-fan of $(V_i,D_i)$.
-More generally:
+\begin{proposition} The integral-affine structure on the pseudo-fan of $(V,D)$ extends to the cone point if and only if $(V,D)$ is toric. \end{proposition}

+\begin{proof} First suppose that $(V,D)$ is a smooth, complete toric surface.
+Then, the one-dimensional rays of the fan $\mathfrak{F}$ are spanned by primitive integral vectors $e_i$ such that $(e_i,e_{i+1})$ is an oriented lattice basis.
+By Section 2.5 of \cite{Ful93}, we have the equation Thus, the polygon whose vertices are the endpoints of the vectors $e_i$ forms a single chart for the pseudo-fan of $(V,D)$.
+This integral-affine structure visibly extends over the origin.
+See Figure \ref{fig2}.